Introduction

 • control panel applets: .cpl files.

-Implementation questions – Configure Microsoft Office macro settings
+Implementation questions – Restrict Microsoft Office macros

 Can I use Application Guard for Office to execute macros in a sandboxed environment?